RyanHoliday.net - Meditations on strategy and life

 Blog

 The modern practice of this Thanksgiving holiday here in America is that we are supposed to take the time to think about what we’re grateful for.
-And the candidates are usually pretty obvious: We should be grateful for our families, for our health, that we live in a time of peace, for the good laid out in front of us.
+And the candidates are usually pretty obvious: We should be grateful for our families, for our health (especially through a pandemic), that we live in a time of peace (the first Thanksgiving America has not been at war in 21 years), for the food laid out in front of us.
 All the usual suspects.

 I agree, these are important things to recognize and appreciate.
 It’s also good to have a specific day dedicated to that occasion.
 So by all means, celebrate.